opencog/sensory/README.md

 a world like this?
 What's the fundamental nature of action and perception?

+When an agent "looks at" a file, or "looks at" the list of users on a chat channel, is this an action, or a perception?
+Both, of course: the agent must make a conscious decision to look (take an action) and then, upon taking that action, sense the results (get the text in the file or the chat text).
+After this, it must "perceive" the results: figure out what they "mean".

 These are the questions that seem to matter, for agent design.
 The code in this git repo is some extremely low-level, crude Atomese interfaces that try to expose these issues up into the AtomSpace.